tanezky/tanezky.github.io/_posts/nas/2024-08-24-proxmox-part-1-encrypted-installation.md

 - Encrypted Volume: 480 GB
     - **Use as:** physical volume for encryption
     - **Erase data:** no (this disk has never had anything sensitive on it)
-- Boot Partition: use rest of the disk
+- Boot Partition: use rest of the disk or set it to for example 2GB
     - **Use as:** ext4
     - **Format the partition:** yes,format it
     - **Mount point:** `/boot`